YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: This error indicates that the custom errors file ffff contains an inappropriate syntax on line nnnn.

-Action: Modify the file ffff so that it contains a single valid error mnemonic on line nnnn or set the gtm_custom_errors environment variable to point to an appropriate file.
+Action: Modify the file ffff so that it contains a single valid error mnemonic on line nnnn or set the ydb_custom_errors environment variable to point to an appropriate file.

 ---------------
 CUSTOMFILOPERR